Rebecca0-12/Sweet--crusty--bakery/README.md

 ## Author

-Design and development by Rebecca S..
+Design and development by Rebecca S.